MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

 - **User associated device**

   These devices have one user.
-This user associates the device with themselves, which typically happens when the user signs in during the Intune enrollment.
+This user associates the device with themselves, which happens when the user signs in during the Intune enrollment.
 The device is associated with the user's identity in Azure AD.

   These devices are used in FLW scenarios where the device is only used by that user.
-Some examples include personal computers for support staff, developer laptops, design computers for architects and graphic artists, and work-from-home setups.
+Some examples include personal computers for support staff, developer laptops, design computers for architects & graphic artists, and work-from-home setups.

 ### Step 3 - Device experience and kiosk (Windows)

 On Windows devices, you can configure the home screen and device experience.
 In this step, consider what end users will be doing on the devices and the device experience they need for their jobs.
 This decision impacts how you configure the device.

-Some examples of kiosk include self-service terminals in airports, retail stores, government offices, and other public spaces.
+Some examples of kiosks include self-service terminals in airports, retail stores, government offices, and other public spaces.
 These devices allow users to do specific tasks, like checking in for flights, accessing information, or completing transactions.

 These features are configured using device configuration profiles.
 When the profile has the settings you want, you assign the profile to the devices.
 The profile can be deployed during Intune enrollment.